 Kallie lived in South Korea from 2003 to 2007, teaching English as a Foreign Language at private academies, and at Hallym University.
 University breaks allowed Kallie ample time to explore more of Asia, including the Philippines, Thailand, and Cambodia.

-Kallie Szczepanski holds a bachelor's degree in History from Western Washington University, and a J.D. from the University of Washington School of Law, and an master's in History from Boston University.
+Kallie Szczepanski holds a bachelor's degree in History from Western Washington University, a J.D. from the University of Washington School of Law, and an master's in History from Boston University.

 Since my childhood, I've been fascinated by history.
 Some of my favorite memories include exploring western ghost-towns such as South Pass City, Wyoming, and walking in the wheel-ruts left behind by wagons on the Oregon Trail.

 Growing up in the western United States, my concept of history was limited to the past century or two.
 As I've traveled and lived in Asia, the sheer depth of Asian history never ceases to amaze me.
 Some of these countries have records going back 5,000 years!
 It still boggles my mind.